Whose Rules – Part 1

 Little has been said of their mother, there is little to say – she simply wasn’t there for her children.
 She clucked and hugged them arduously, but always pushed them away if their father was around.

-Laurie was living in Sunbury about 40 miles away in an institution that was also (rightly )known as ‘the zoo’.
+Laurie was living in Sunbury about 40 miles away in an institution that was also (rightly) known as ‘the zoo’.
 The conditions were horrific, the zookeepers worse.
+Reports of the results of bestiality and half man – half sheep were not unbelievable when seeing the inmates crawling around outdoor cages in rags, misshapen, putrid and shrieking.
+There was no relief from the terrifying misery of these creatures of a lesser god.

 Laurie’s life didn’t get any better when he was transferred to another establishment at Ararat.

-As their estranged brother David wrote when recounting his own story, “And she held his coat” should be written on their mother’s tombstone.
+As their estranged brother Dennis wrote when recounting his own story, “And she held his coat” should be written on their mother’s tombstone.

-That night he crept back home, into the place via the trapdoor and slept more soundly than he ever had.
-In the morning, when his parents had left for the day, he crept into the house, took all he could fit into his schoolbag and left.
-He never returned to that house, there are probably still sardines imprisoned in the ceiling of the place.
+That night he crept back home, into the Place via the trapdoor and slept more soundly than he ever had.
+In the morning, when his parents had gone out for the day, he crept into the house, took all he could fit into his schoolbag and left.
+He never returned to that house, there are probably still sardines imprisoned in the ceiling of the Place.